Relating the topology of Dirac Hamiltonians to quantum geometry: When the quantum metric dictates Chern numbers and winding numbers: Introduction

 \subsection{Scope, main results and outline}

 In this article, we establish general and exact relations between the quantum metric of generic Dirac Hamiltonians and the topological invariants of the corresponding Bloch bands, in arbitrary spatial dimensions $d$.
 This general framework, which builds on the Clifford algebra of Dirac matrices, expresses the topological indices of Chern insulators, but also chiral insulators and topological semimetals, in terms of the determinant of the quantum metric.
 These results highlight the central role played by the Fubini-Study metric in topological states of matter, but it also suggests unexplored topological responses in quantum-engineered settings.
+Indeed, synthetic lattice systems are currently developed in a broad range of experimental settings, including ultracold gases, photonics devices and electric circuits, in view of realizing ideal Dirac toy models of topological matter; emblematic examples of synthetic Dirac systems include the one-dimensional Su-Schrieffer-Heeger model for cold atoms using optical superlattices~\cite{atala2013direct}, the two-dimensional Haldane model in circularly-shaken honeycomb lattices~\cite{rechtsman2013photonic,jotzu2014experimental,asteria2019measuring}, the ideal three-dimensional Weyl model realized in spin-orbit coupled gases~\cite{wang2021realization}, and the electric circuit realization of a four-dimensional topological Dirac model~\cite{wang2020circuit}.
+Interestingly, these synthetic lattice systems allow for momentum-resolved measurements of geometric properties, including the Berry curvature and the quantum metric~\cite{flaschner2016experimental,wimmer2017experimental,asteria2019measuring,gianfrate2020measurement}.

 Specifically, we first obtain general relations between the determinant of the quantum metric and two types of topological invariants:~the $n$-th Chern character for systems without chiral symmetry in $2n$ spatial dimensions, and the winding-number class for systems with chiral symmetry in $2n-1$ spatial dimensions.
 These relations [Eqs.~\eqref{eq: Chern character and quantum metric} and \eqref{eq: winding-number class and quantum metric}], which are the central results of this work, stem from a special mapping between the system's Brillouin zone and a sphere, as we illustrate in Fig.~\ref{fig:intro}.
 Upon integration over the Brillouin zone, these relations provide useful inequalities between topological indices of Bloch bands and the \emph{quantum volume}: For gapped systems without chiral symmetry in $d\!=\!2n$ dimensions, this inequality involves the $n$-th Chern number and reads